A Love Trilogy

 The album sold well across the world (it was her second consecutive album to be certified Gold in the United States) and again topped the national US Disco charts.
 Edited versions of "Try Me, I Know We Can Make It" and "Could It Be Magic" did not reach the top forty on the Billboard Hot 100, but the latter was a sizable R&B hit (#21) and disco hit (#3).
 Casablanca released a 12-inch version of "Try Me I Know We Can Make It" with "Love to Love You Baby" on the reverse side.
 The single "Could It Be Magic" was a Top 5 hit in the Netherlands.

-The album did not fare so well in the UK where it reached only the no. 41 spot in September, some six months after its initial release.
+The album reached no. 41 spot in September, six months after its initial release.
 Likewise the single "Could It Be Magic" which only reached no. 40.

 Track listing

 All tracks produced by Pete Bellotte and Giorgio Moroder.